matthewjosephtaylor/mjt-thoughts/monad/morality-monads-politics.md

 goes to waste.
 I'm encouraged that nature does not appear to like waste either, and so have hopes that pleasing-to-all solutions can be random-walked into

-I see the 'decisions' as effectively a random walk, which is why I prefer _many_ solutions tried, to allow nature enough space to figure out what works and what doesn't.
+Note that I see the 'decisions' of which ice-cream flavor is 'right' as effectively a random walk, which is why I prefer _many_ solutions tried, to allow nature enough space to figure out what works and what doesn't.
 Not that it makes any difference, as I believe this is how nature is 'solving the problem' already.

 The only _real_ difference is which universe I discover myself perceiving in.
 I'm betting that I can 'up the odds' of landing in a more pleasant moment by